KaulitzGuimaraes/DockerCourse/README.md

 #### A)
 ```
 Test docker creating an instace of  hello-word image ( detached)
-delete container
 ```
 #### B)
 ```
-Test docker creating an instace of  hello-word image (not detached)
 delete container
 ```